keijiro/SkinnedVertexModifier/README.md

 Actually just modifying vertex positions with a surface shader is quite easy with using a [custom vertex modification function][VertexModifier].
-However, recalculating normals after modification is difficult because usually a vertex modifier doesn't know positions of their neighbor vertices.
+However, recalculating normals after modifications is difficult because usually a vertex modifier doesn't know positions of their neighboring vertices.

 [VertexModifier]: https://docs.unity3d.com/Manual/SL-SurfaceShaderExamples.html

-In this example, we use a mesh converter that encodes positions of neighbor vertices into texture coordinate attributes, so that we can reconstruct the neighbor vertices in a vertex modifier.
+In this example, we use a mesh converter that encodes positions of neighboring vertices into texture coordinate attributes, so that we can reconstruct the neighboring vertices in a vertex modifier.

 How to reconstruct neighbor vertices
 ------------------------------------

-If a mesh is completely rigid (not skinned), we can simply store the positions of the neighbor vertices as 3D texture coodinates.
-This approach is not enough for skinned meshes because the neighbor vertices will be moved from the original positions by a skin deformation.
+If a mesh is completely rigid (not skinned), we can simply store the positions of the neighboring vertices as 3D texture coodinates.
+This approach is not enough for skinned meshes because the neighboring vertices will be moved from the original positions by a skin deformation.

-Instead of directly storing the vertex positions, we transform them from the model space into the tangent space and store them into the texture coordinate attributes.
-In a vertex modifier, we transform them back from the tangent space (which is deformed by skinning) to the model space.
-Although this doesn't reflect accurate deformations because of skewness of skinning, we can get a fairly good approximation of them.
+Instead of directly storing the vertex positions, we transform them from the model space into each tangent space and store them into the texture coordinate attributes.
+In a vertex modifier, we can transform them back from each tangent space (which is deformed by skinning) to the model space.
+Although this doesn't reflect the accurate deformations because of skewness of skinning, we can get fairly good approximations of them.

 In this example, we use a further simplification; Assuming that a given skinned mesh is flat shaded and all vertices are separated (not shared between triangles).
-Under this assumption, it's clear that all the neighbor vertices are laying on its tangent plane, and thus we can ignore the normal axis component (it will be always zero).
+Under this assumption, it's clear that neighboring vertices are laying on its tangent plane, and thus we can ignore the normal axis component (it will be always zero).